awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 1. Under **Select and sign your firmware image**, choose **Use my custom signed firmware image**\.

 1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code signing certificate on your device\.
-This path name might vary by platform\.
+This path name varies by platform\.

 1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location on your device where the OTA job will copy the firmware image\.
 This location varies by platform\.